BALI GATHERING 2025

 Surfboard Storage

-To avoid sand in rooms…we will hopefully have a safe storage place for everyones Boards!
-TBC, watch this space…
+To avoid sand in rooms…we will have a safe storage place for everyones Boards near the reception area.

-• Cash: We advise bringing some cash with you Indonesian Rupiah (IDR)…to pay for local tips to drivers & waiters, maybe beach access, drinks, coconuts & snacks at the beach to local sellers…this will avoid having to find an ATM or money changer (and taking a taxi there & back) and some are known to operate as scams so be careful!
+Cash: We advise bringing some cash with you Indonesian Rupiah (IDR)…to pay for CS merch, also local tips to drivers & waiters, maybe beach access (yes some beaches make you pay to enter now), drinks, coconuts & snacks at the beach to local sellers…also if you order at the hotel coffees or extra room service meals you can pay cash or card (cash will avoid additional fees).
+Going to an ATM or money changer is a taxi ride away and withdrawal limits limited.
+(Plus you have to take a taxi there & back) and some are known to operate as scams so be careful!
+So google review them first!

 Cards/Phone payment apps: These will be accepted in most official stores & restaurants, but not at local street sellers or stalls by the beach.
 So best use your card in supermarkets and shops and bring cash for daily small items.